 For information about configuring ports on your firewall, see your firewall documentation.
+Also see the "Port assignments" topic in the Installation Guide

-Host names and port numbers
+Host names and port numbers [page 20]

 3.2 Message client library

 The Message Client libraries (Java and C++) used in real-time services, does not require authorization to connect.
 Therefore, it is important to use caution when using these libraries.